Public Records & Services in Shedd

 Frequently Asked Questions

 To register to vote in Shedd, Oregon, residents can register online through the Oregon Secretary of State's website, by mail, or in person at the Linn County elections office.
 Oregon requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oregon Secretary of State's voter lookup tool.
-For local municipal elections in Shedd, contact the Linn County Clerk's office for schedules and ballot information.
+For local county and state elections (Shedd is an unincorporated community in Linn County and does not hold municipal elections), contact the Linn County Clerk's office for schedules and ballot information.

-Property records for Shedd, Oregon are maintained by the Linn County Assessor's Office and the Linn County County Clerk.
+Property records for Shedd, Oregon are maintained by the Linn County Assessor's Office and the Linn County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Linn County, including parcels in Shedd.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Linn County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Linn County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oregon counties provide online property record searches through their county websites.
-For in-person requests, visit the Linn County offices at the county courthouse.
 The Linn County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Shedd, Oregon residents are available through both county and state offices.
 The Oregon Health Authority, Center for Health Statistics, located in Portland, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oregon.
 Orders can be placed online, by mail, or in person.
 Locally, the Linn County Clerk's office issues marriage licenses and maintains marriage records for Linn County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.